ArifFikri19/Insurance-Analytics-Platform/USERGUIDE.md

-# Start From Zero Test Guide

-This package is prepared for supervisor handover and fresh testing of the Insurance Analytics Platform.

 ## Purpose

 Use this package to test the project from the beginning without relying on previously generated model files or output files.